amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/source/README.md

 [./native/](./native/) contains the .cc files for our genetic programing problems:

-- Repeated-signal problem (alt-signal-exp.cc)
+- Signal-counting problem (alt-signal-exp.cc)
 - Contextual-signal problem (bool-calc-exp.cc)
-- Changing-signal problem (chg-env-exp.cc)
+- Independent-signal problem (chg-env-exp.cc)
 - Boolean-logic calculator problem (bool-calc-exp.cc)

 Below, we give the external dependencies for compiling our experiments, and we give which source files are associated with each of the problems.